-Building Information Modelling, as a generalization, will often begin at the design stage of a building while an asset register is often referred to for a part of an existing operational building.
+Building Information Modelling, as a generalization, will often begin at the design stage of a building, while an asset register is often referred as a part of an existing operational building.

-As a general comment, we would say Building Information Modelling is deeper, and a “cradle to grave” strategy, that is, BIM starts, with the design and construction consultants, whom choose or recommend materials and services to be implemented into a site.
+As a general comment, we would say Building Information Modelling is deeper and a “cradle to grave” strategy; that is, BIM starts with the design and construction consultants, who choose or recommend materials and services to be implemented into a site.

-As an asset register might target the lighting, electrical or HVAC system only or a monetary value, such as recording only asset above a set approximated value, say $3000.
+As an asset register might target the lighting, electrical or HVAC system only or a monetary value, such as recording only assets above a set approximated value, say $3000.

-Both situation are relevant as the Building Management System can trend data which serves to offer opportunities for operational management and energy conservation.
+Both situations are relevant as the Building Management System can trend data which serves to offer opportunities for operational management and energy conservation.

-Via trend logging the data from the equipment connected either via a Original Equipment Manufacturer High Level Interface or third party external sensors.
+Via trend logging, the data from the equipment is connected either via an Original Equipment Manufacturer’s High-Level Interface or third-party external sensors.

-Chiller installed on Day, cost $850,000 including peripherals such as pumps, mechanical electrical switchboard, cooling tower and so forth.
+The chiller installed on Day cost $850,000, including peripherals such as pumps, mechanical, electrical switchboard, cooling tower and so forth.

-The BMS controls and monitors the chiller via high Level interface and via external third party sensors.
+The BMS controls and monitors the chiller via a high-Level interface and via external third-party sensors.

-There are various parameters measured and recorded for the chiller including energy, temperatures, pressures, alarms, faults, all building a picture.
+There are various parameters measured and recorded for the chiller, including energy, temperatures, pressures, alarms, and faults, all building a picture.

-Repeat faults, energy performance, external factors, just to name a few.
+Repeat faults, energy performance, and external factors, just to name a few.

 Are there further opportunities for adjustments and recommissioning to maximize the equipment and the energy being used?

-We appreciate the sub-heading of “software Integration” sounds deep and meaningful and rather expensive, but, its not.
-In a nutshell, picture a favorite excel spread sheet, in that spread sheet you want to move “cell” of information into another, yet related spreadsheet, it’s a quick couple of clicks and your information is there in the second spread sheet.
+We appreciate the sub-heading of “software Integration” sounds deep and meaningful and rather expensive, but its not.
+In a nutshell, picture a favourite excel spreadsheet, in that spreadsheet you want to move the “cell” of information into another, yet related spreadsheet, it’s a quick couple of clicks and your information is there in the second spreadsheet.

-Software integration between the two is not much different, there are of course idiosyncrasies which need to be understood, but form a client’s perspective, this know ledge is not required.
-The point is that once the system foundations are set up, integration is straight forward.
+Software integration between the two is not much different, there are of course idiosyncrasies that need to be understood, but from a client’s perspective, this knowledge is not required.
+The point is that once the system foundations are set up, integration is straightforward.

 How do we use the information available?